longhorn/website/content/docs/1.7.3/nodes-and-volumes/volumes/expansion.md

 #### Encrypted volume

-Due to [the upstream limitation](https://kubernetes.io/blog/2022/09/21/kubernetes-1-25-use-secrets-while-expanding-csi-volumes-on-node-alpha/), Longhorn cannot handle **online** expansion for encrypted volumes automatically unless you enable the feature gate `CSINodeExpandSecret`.
+Longhorn support for online expansion depends on Kubernetes.
+- Kubernetes natively supports [authenticated CSI storage resizing](https://kubernetes.io/blog/2023/12/15/csi-node-expand-secret-support-ga/) starting in v1.29.
+- In [Kubernetes v1.25 to v1.28](https://kubernetes.io/blog/2022/09/21/kubernetes-1-25-use-secrets-while-expanding-csi-volumes-on-node-alpha/), the feature gate `CSINodeExpandSecret` is required.
+  You can enable online expansion for encrypted volumes by specifying the following [encryption parameters in the StorageClass](../../../advanced-resources/security/volume-encryption#setting-up-kubernetes-secrets-and-storageclasses):

+- `csi.storage.k8s.io/node-expand-secret-name`
+- `csi.storage.k8s.io/node-expand-secret-namespace`

 If you cannot enable it but still prefer to do online expansion, you can:
 1. Login the node host the encrypted volume is attached to.